 A partial denture prevents several problems from developing.
 By filling in spaces, it stops neighboring teeth from shifting.
 Not replacing missing teeth can trigger a chain reaction that may result in cavities and periodontal disease.
-A partial denture also helps balance your bite.
-This means you'll chew better and have a healthier jaw joint (TMJ).
-Partial dentures also add support to your cheeks and lips, allowing you to speak clearly and look your best.
+A denture also helps balance your bite.
+This means you’ll chew better and have a healthier jaw joint (TMJ).
+Dentures also add support to your cheeks and lips, allowing you to speak clearly and look your best.

 Partial Dentures Disadvantages

 There are some disadvantages associated with partial dentures.
 The clasps can sometimes show when you smile.
 Also, the bar across the palate, or behind your lower front teeth, can be irritating and make tasting more difficult.
 And until you get used to it, the denture may feel bulky and cause you to gag.
-Even when a partial denture fits properly, food will collect under it when you eat.
+Even when it fits properly, food will collect under it when you eat.
 It will be necessary to rinse it after every meal.

 Over the years, as the partial is repeatedly taken in and out, it can cause wear on the anchor teeth, and even loosen them.

-It's normal for the bone in your jaw to continually recede in the areas where teeth are missing.
-This may mean that, every few years, your partial denture will need to be relined, or built up, to compensate for the bone loss in order to regain a good fit.
+It’s normal for the bone in your jaw to continually recede in the areas where teeth are missing.
+This may mean that, every few years, your denture will need to be relined, or built up, to compensate for the bone loss in order to regain a good fit.